Lim Chin Siong

 Lim Chin Siong (林清祥 (Lam4 Cing1 Coeng4, Lîm Chheng-siông, Lín Qīngxiáng); 28 February 1933 – 5 February 1996) was a Singaporean politician and union leader active in Singapore in the 1950s and 1960s.
 He was one of the founders of the governing People's Action Party (PAP), which has governed the country continuously since independence.
 Lim also used his popularity to galvanise many trade unions in support of the PAP.

-Lim was the youngest Assemblyman in Singapore to be elected.
+Lim was the youngest Legislative Assemblyman in Singapore to be elected.
 However, Lim's political career was cut short by two detentions without trial after being labelled a communist.
 The first time was between 1956 and 1959 when he was arrested and detained by the Labour Front government.
 The second time was between 1963 and 1969 when he was arrested during Operation Coldstore and detained by the PAP government.
 After attempting suicide in prison, he was released in 1969 on the condition that he forever renounced politics.